-To a great extent, the guideposts for my life are based on numerous quotes that I’ve read over the years.
-There are thousands of great quotes in books and on the Internet, but only a relatively small number have a real impact on an individual’s life.
-These are the quotes that elicit a “Wow!” in your brain — the ones that stick with you forever and help form the foundation for the way you live your life.
+There are thousands of great quotes to be found in books and on the Internet, the best ones being those that have a major impact on your life.
+These are the quotes that elicit a “Wow!” in your brain — the ones that stick with you forever and help form the foundation for the way you conduct your day-to-day affairs.

-The number of quotes that make this kind of impact vary widely from person to person.
-There are about two dozen that I consider to be instrumental in guiding my day-to-day actions.
-And right up near the top of this treasured list is a quote by Buddha that I first heard nearly thirty years ago: “All unhappiness is caused by attachment.”
+The number of quotes that make such an impact vary widely from person to person.
+In my case, there are about two dozen quotes that have been instrumental in guiding my daily actions, and right up near the top of this treasured list is a pearl by Buddha that I first heard nearly thirty years ago: “All unhappiness is caused by attachment.”

 I thought about this quote most recently when I read The Universe in a Single Atom, by the Dalai Lama.
-It’s a remarkable work, though I do not recommend it to anyone who likes information to be presented in easily digestible bites.
-It’s a difficult read, to say the least.
+It’s a great book, though I don’t recommend it to anyone who likes information to be presented in easily digestible bites.

 The Dalai Lama explains that Buddhism sees the major dividing line between sentience (consciousness) and non-sentience as the interest in the alleviation of suffering and the quest for happiness.
 This phenomenon is tied to the Four Noble Truths that Buddha taught in his initial sermon: